All aboard the onboarding train!

-There are even some demo experience platforms out there (*this is not a plug for Walnut, wink, wink) that let you personalize your tutorials to meet prospects’ unique needs and track their usage so you can gain valuable insights.
+There are even some platforms out there (*this is not a plug for Walnut, wink, wink) that let you personalize your tutorials to meet prospects’ unique needs and track their usage so you can gain valuable insights.

 1. User journey: To put it simply, the user journey is the path a user might take to reach a goal when they use a product or service.

 2. User onboarding: User onboarding (AKA customer onboarding) is the process of getting new users up and running with a particular product.